ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * **$ERROR_DESCRIPTION:** The error message text (a text value - may be empty).
 * **$ERROR_ID:** The error identifier (used to trace error in logs).

 You can review and copy these placeholder values to your content using the **Copy placeholder text** button.
+In addition, you have a
+**Copy resource reference** control that allows you to search in-place your :ref:`community's resources<community__manage_resources>`, such as images to include or files to add download links for.
+Once you find the resource you're looking for you can click it to copy its reference to the clipboard.
+You can then use this reference as e.g. the source of an image file or the target of a link.

 While editing the template's content you can see a preview of what it would look like when used.
 To do so click the **Preview** button that will open an error popup using a sample error and your current template:

 .. figure:: ../screenshots/admin_community_error_templates_preview.PNG
   :align: center
-  :scale: 50%
+  :scale: 70%

 When you have provided the required information you can complete the template's creation by clicking **Save**.
 Note that if you have set this as the new default for your community you will also be prompted for confirmation.
 Clicking on the **Cancel** button will discard pending changes and return to